 By nature, the design process for electronics cooling is very iterative.
 CPU cooling systems entail many parameters, each that play a critical role.
 In their journey towards optimization, engineers are presented with a variety of strategies to experiment with including adjusting the number of heat pipes or changing their diameter, increasing the number of heat sink fins or adjusting their thicknesses, use of surface treatment, radiative paint for optimal heat loss via thermal radiation or testing out different materials.

 As engineers are striving for the optimal solution across these multiple parameters, virtual testing before prototyping represents a huge cost and time-saving opportunity.
 A traditional design workflow for a CPU cooling system involves testing designs against their expected results, often a target temperature.
-Designs that do not achieve the required cooling performance during thermal analysis require a second or third iteration which means manufacturing more than one prototype.
+Electronics design that does not achieve the required cooling performance during thermal analysis requires a second or third iteration which means manufacturing more than one prototype.
 Manufacturing, shipping, and prepping the prototype for testing all contribute to time delays and increase the number of steps in the process, and thus, the number of possibilities for issues.
 With simulation, engineers have access to testing many scenarios in a simpler workflow with shorter turnaround times.
 A design tested and optimized for with simulation can then be moved along to the final stage of the process, meaning prototype testing, and the cost and time investment associated with it need only occur once.

 Cloud-based simulation takes this even further.
 With computing power off-loaded to servers, high-fidelity engineering simulation is made accessible, regardless of an engineer’s hardware capacity.
 Cloud-based simulation platforms, like SimScale, make it possible to run all simulations in parallel, driving down the design process from weeks to hours.
+Rapid iterations in-house eliminate the need for external simulation consultants, which provides cost savings, as EUROpack A/S. found when integrating SimScale into their workflow.

 Case Study: Forwiz System